Optical calibration of the SNO+ detector in the water phase with deployed sources: Water phase calibration data

 During the SNO+ water phase there were two main laserball data-taking campaigns: an internal laserball scan in December 2017, and internal and external scans in July 2018.
 During the December 2017 campaign, data were collected in a total of 31 internal positions (including four central positions with the laserball at different azimuthal orientations, to help understanding the anisotropies in its light output), for the six available wavelengths.
 This campaign had the main goal of commissioning the laser and laserball hardware, and the data were used to exercise the calibration data processing and analysis tools.

 Similarly, during the July 2018 campaign data were collected at 42 internal positions, including the four central positions with different laserball orientations (Figure \ref{fig:lbpositions}).
 Additionally, data were collected at 19 positions along a vertical axis outside the AV.
 Each run (internal or external) had around 8700 online, inward facing PMTs.
 Since the data from the central positions are used as normalization in the analysis, these runs were typically one hour long for one of the laserball orientations, and 30 minutes for the other orientations.
 The run length of the off-center positions was 15 minutes.

 The laser emitted 40 light pulses per second, and the intensity was kept low using neutral density filters so that only about 5\% of the PMTs register hits for each laser pulse.
 This way, we ensured that the corrections applied to account for multiple photons hitting a single tube were small.
+The stability of the laser emission was monitored live during the calibration campaigns by looking at the integrated number of hit PMTs per second.
+Afterwards, the stability of the data was evaluated offline during the data quality stage of the analysis.
+The indicators used were the number of hit PMTs per laser pulse, as well as the width of this distribution over the course of a laserball run.
+Fluctuations in the number of PMTs registering a hit per laserball pulse were smaller than 2\%.

 In November 2017 the $^{16}$N source was deployed inside the AV, and data were collected in 80 different positions, along the detector horizontal, and vertical axis.
 The runs were between 20 and 30 minutes long, with an average rate of 30 to 60 tagged events per second, depending on the settings of the DT generator supply, like the CO$_2$ gas flow rate.